Dev.to Feed Widget for Website. No-code - Poper

 HTML

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the Dev.to Feed Widget: Embed DEV Community Articles, Tags and Series on Any Site.
+If your site can render a <script> tag, it can render the Dev.to Feed Widget: Embed a DEV Community User Feed on Any Site.

 What you get with Poper Dev.to Feed